tormodwill/macSSHFS/README.md

 # macSSHFS

 SSHFS allows you to mount a remote filesystem using SFTP.
 Most SSH servers support and enable this SFTP access by default.
+SSHFS is shipped by all major Linux distributions and has been in production use across a wide range of systems for many years.

 This is a mac version of sshfs https://github.com/libfuse/sshfs